Jak-Kav/MobiFlight-FirmwareSource/README.md

 This is my custom firware for the MobiFlight modules.
 It allows the user to use my custom LCD for the FCU.

+It is currently set to bypass it's own Custom set up, and be setup as an exisiting LCD Module.
+It will send a string as it's LCD output, and that will be converted to a method in the custom LCD library.

+To use, please connect to the following arduino mega pins:
+CS = 13
+CLK = 12
+DATA = 8
+Backlight = 10

 The original readme is below:
 - - -